heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in gentle greyness, as if the light cannot quite touch the objects it falls upon.
 A black-cloaked figure---Reverend Dewar?
  Professor Davie?---sits, facing away from her and towards the water.
- They unfold themselves, like Davie used to do, but much too tallly, and do not turn.
+ There are far too many stars, and they are unfamiliar.
+ The figure does not turn.

 <div style="text-align: right">
 «<b>the veem ate my face</b>»